bobdavies2000/OpenCVB/README.md

         -   Laplacian was more accurate in finding the edge pixels for use with ML.
 -   C\# algorithms are now always configured in Release mode.
     -   Makes it easier to determine the value of optimizing any VB.Net algorithm.
+-   Orbbec Gemini 335L is now working at 30 FPS.
+    -   Care must be taken to make sure it is on a USB-C port.
 -   A log of previous changes is included at the bottom of this document.

 ![](media/a4ade72e34b35bccb590db3772e53c01.png)